Trump wants China to play a role in peace in Ukraine. Is Xi Jinping willing to help?

 In a Fox News interview earlier this week, the notoriously transactional Trump instead suggested that the US should be getting access to Ukraine’s rich natural resources in exchange for military assistance.
 He also suggested that Ukraine “may be Russian someday,” and said his administration has made “tremendous progress” in laying the groundwork for potential peace talks with Russia and Ukraine, without providing details.

+In a series of meetings in Europe this week US Secretary of Defense Pete Hegseth, Secretary of State Marco Rubio and Trump’s envoy to Ukraine and Russia, Gen. Keith Kellogg will be urging their European and NATO counterparts to take on a much greater role in supporting Ukraine, defense officials and people familiar with the matter told CNN.

-Members of the Trump administration are set to meet with Ukrainian officials in the coming days, with sources telling CNN that Treasury Secretary Scott Bessent is expected to travel to Kyiv for discussions about the country’s critical mineral deposits.
-Trump’s special envoy for Ukraine Keith Kellogg is also set to visit the country following meetings in Munich.
+Members of the Trump administration are also set to meet with Ukrainian officials in the coming days, with sources telling CNN that Treasury Secretary Scott Bessent is expected to travel to Kyiv for discussions about the country’s critical mineral deposits, while Kellogg is also set to visit the country following meetings in Munich.

 Zelensky has said he is willing to negotiate with Putin – but only if the US and Europe continue to support Ukraine and “provide security guarantees,” while Russia in recent days reiterated that it would only accept a peace that saw Ukraine give up ambitions to join NATO and cede regions annexed by Russia.